 Recent NAD Action Highlights

-- Continue to advocate for the FCC to issue rules in response to the petition filed in 2004 and Notice of Proposed Rulemaking comments submitted in 2005 to improve caption quality and to improve monitoring and enforcement of the closed captioning rules.
+- Ongoing advocacy with the FCC to issue rules to improve caption quality and to improve monitoring and enforcement of the closed captioning rules.

 - Ongoing advocacy with the FCC to abolish certain TV closed captioning exemptions such as for late-night programming.

 - Opposed through advocacy with the FCC dozens of exemption requests to television closed captioning rules.

 - Apple committed to working with the NAD to caption their iTunes Movies and TV Shows, with 100% captioned by 2015.

 - Netflix and the NAD reached a historic agreement to provide 100% closed captions in on-demand streaming content by 2014.

 - Helped pass the 21st Century Communications and Video Accessibility Act of 2010 which requires programs shown on TV with captions to also be captioned if later shown online.

 - Ongoing advocacy with the FCC to require the captioning of online video clips of programs shown on TV with captions.

 - Ongoing advocacy through FCC rules to make it easier to access the closed captioning control on devices and digital apparatus (i.e. the need for a CC button).